Drive sales on autopilot with ecommerce-focused featuresSee Features

 There are many different options for what “players” you will choose for this game.

-Include all the necessary information, the absence of which could stop people from buying from you: a link to the return policy, shipping rules, contacts, etc. Maybe that’s the time to offer free shipping if you haven’t before.
+Naturally, you should include all the necessary information.
+The absence of which could stop people from buying from you.
+This includes a link to the return policy, shipping rules, and contacts.
+It’s worth considering offering free shipping at this point, if you haven’t before.

 Only if those two channels don’t convince your visitors to back and make a purchase, launch Facebook retargeting.
 This channel is more expensive but helps to stay your brand at the top of your audience’s minds.

 If you don’t feel like combining channels for holiday campaigns yet, you shouldn’t miss the opportunity of winning back your carts anyway.
 Just stick to a simple sequence of three abandoned cart emails.

-Sometimes tools that provide email service have already pre-defined automated workflows with texts in place, so you don’t have to strategize or write copies yourself.
+Sometimes, tools that provide email service have already pre-defined automated workflows with texts in place.
+This way, you don’t have to strategize or write copies yourself.
 You launch the workflow once and it works for you 24/7.

 See the example of a predefined email sequence at Omnisend.
 Hundreds of customers send this kind of email without any extra adjustments.

 4. Up-Sell While Confirming Shipping

 Shipping notifications are critical for every ecommerce store.
-These come as automatic messages with standard texts that are sent just after the product has been shipped to the buyer.
+These come as automatic messages with standard texts that are sent just after the product have been shipped to the buyer.

-A shipping confirmation email has a very high open rate.
-So why not use it for upselling?
+A shipping confirmation email has a very high open-rate—why not use it for upselling?

 Inform your customer about shipping estimations and offer a new deal for the next purchase.
 This will help you assure returning customers after the holiday season is over.

-If you send an email, include the product purchased, how much they paid for it, etc. If you send a text message, be brief.
+If you send an email, include essential information.
+For example, the product purchased and how much they paid for it.
+If you send a text message, be brief.
 See the example below: